 Of the 59 new approvals, 73% received priority review.
 This issue of The Rx Consultant focuses on the new drugs that may be important additions (including a number of “firsts”) in their therapeutic areas: influenza infection, HIV-1 infection, pneumonia and skin infections, nonmetastatic, castration-resistant prostate cancer, endometriosis, migraine prophylaxis, moderate to severe acne, and chronic, idiopathic constipation.

 Dosing and drug interactions are detailed in Table 1.
-Brief descriptions of selected additional new drugs are shown in Table 2, and new HIV drugs and HIV drug combinations are decribed in Table 3.
-Table 4 lists selected new formulations or indications for previously approved drugs..
+Brief descriptions of selected additional new drugs...
 Read More »